Edwin P. Parker Jr.

-Major General Edwin Pearson Parker Jr. (July 27, 1891 – June 7, 1983) was a senior officer in the United States Army.
+Edwin Pearson Parker Jr. (July 27, 1891 – June 7, 1983) was a senior officer in the United States Army.
 Parker commanded the 78th Infantry Division during the Ardennes-Alsace, Rhineland, and Central Europe, campaigns of World War II.
-Under his command, the division, nicknamed "Lightning," helped secure the Ludendorff Bridge during the Battle of Remagen.
+Under his command, the division, nicknamed "Lightning", helped secure the Ludendorff Bridge during the Battle of Remagen.

 Following the war, Parker commanded XXIII Corps during the occupation duties in Germany and completed his career as U.S. Army Provost Marshal General from 1948 to 1953.

 Early career

-Edwin Pearson Parker Jr. was born on July 27, 1891 in Wytheville, Virginia as the son of Edwin Pearson Parker and Mary Lillington Hardin.
+Parker was born on July 27, 1891, in Wytheville, Virginia, as the son of Edwin Pearson Parker and Mary Lillington Hardin.
 He graduated from the old Western High School and subsequently attended George Washington University.
 Upon the graduation in summer 1912, he was commissioned in the Field Artillery Branch of the United States Army.
 Parker was stationed on the Mexican Border during the Pancho Villa Expedition and during World War I, he was stationed at the Panama Canal Zone and saw no service overseas.

 Following the armistice with Germany in November 1918, he was ordered to France and took part in the occupation of the Rhineland.
-Parker was later ordered back to the United States and served as an Assistant Professor of Military Science and Tactics, first at Ohio State University, and then at Harvard University.
+Parker was later ordered back to the United States and served as an assistant professor of military science and tactics, first at Ohio State University, and then at Harvard University.

-Parker was ordered to the Army Field Artillery School at Fort Sill, Oklahoma in May 1923 and completed the Field Artillery Officers' Advance Course one year later.
-Upon the completion of the course, he was sent to the course at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas and graduated in June 1925.
+Parker was ordered to the Army Field Artillery School at Fort Sill, Oklahoma, in May 1923 and completed the Field Artillery Officers' Advance Course one year later.
+Upon the completion of the course, he was sent to the course at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, and graduated in June 1925.

 He published many articles about field artillery innovations in The Field Artillery Journal and gained a reputation as an artillery expert.
 Parker later served as an instructor at the Army Field Artillery School at Fort Sill and in mid-1933, he was appointed Training officer in the Office of the Chief of Field Artillery and served successively under Major General Harry G. Bishop and later Major General Upton Birnie Jr.

-On August 1, 1935, Parker was promoted to lieutenant colonel and was ordered to Fort Bragg, North Carolina for duty as commanding officer (CO) of the 2nd Battalion, 83rd Field Artillery Regiment.
+On August 1, 1935, Parker was promoted to lieutenant colonel and was ordered to Fort Bragg, North Carolina, for duty as commanding officer (CO) of the 2nd Battalion, 83rd Field Artillery Regiment.
 After one year in this capacity, he was ordered to Washington, D.C., where he entered the instruction at U.S. Army War College, which he completed in June 1937.